Redefining Technology

 • Organizations must align their AI strategies with relevant ISO standards for energy management.

-• Regular audits can ensure compliance and identify areas for improvement.
+• Regular audits can ensure compliance and help identify areas needing improvement.

-• Documentation processes should be established for transparency and accountability.
+• Documentation processes should be established to maintain transparency and accountability.

-• Engagement with regulatory bodies can provide insights into compliance expectations.
+• Engagement with regulatory bodies can provide insights into compliance expectations effectively.

-• Training staff on compliance requirements is essential for effective implementation.
+• Training staff on compliance requirements is essential for successful implementation.